-Lineage’s 20-hour training intensive prepares you to effectively incorporate mindfulness techniques into your work with vulnerable young people, whether you work in a school, homeless shelter, foster care, youth justice agency, or are simply interested in exploring whether this field of work is for you.
+Lineage’s 20-hour training intensive prepares you to effectively incorporate mindfulness techniques into your work with young people facing daunting challenges, whether you work with in a school, justice setting, homeless shelter, foster care agency, or are simply interested in exploring this field.

-We have over ten years of experience providing trainings for schoolteachers, yoga teachers, social workers, justice-system staff, parents, caregivers, and other youth-serving professionals.
+We have over ten years of experience providing training and professional development workshops for educators, yoga teachers, social workers, justice-system staff, parents, caregivers, and other youth-serving professionals.

 “Lineage Project stands out as an organization that uses a social justice lens.
 As a Mindfulness Mentor, I train teachers in private and public schools to bring mindfulness into their classrooms, and I also work with youth.
 The Lineage training was hugely beneficial for me in that it offered a trauma-informed model for working with people who’ve experienced the trauma of racism, poverty, and marginalization.”